stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/caching_model.md

 is to simply perform memoization of the result.
 A Model using memoization effectively uses a cache whose entries never expire.
 The cache size can be kept under control by discarding the Least Recently Used (LRU) data.
-This approach constraints the size of the cache and keeps the most recently used data, but does not provide a predictable expiration strategy.

-Predictable expiration may be a requirement for some applications.
+LRU constraint the size of the cache and keeps the most recently used data, but does not provide a predictable expiration strategy, something that may be required for some applications.
 For example, a News Ticker application retrieving information from a website may want to invalidate the cached data and perform a new retrieval, hopefully to obtain updated information, after a fixed absolute timeout (e.g. 15 minutes).